 Queensland Certificate of Education (QCE)

-The Australian Tertiary Admission Rank (ATAR) is the standard pathway to tertiary study for Queensland TEar 12s.
+The Australian Tertiary Admission Rank (ATAR) is the standard pathway to tertiary study for Queensland Year 12s.

 The ATAR is the primary mechanism used nationally for tertiary admissions and indicates a student’s position